Glasgesicht/MDC/README.md

 # MDC
 Small project to genertate MDC's from Data import with many contextual presets.

 This is in a heavy WIP state.
+The current programm represets a rough scaffold of what this will eventually become.

 Currently planned features include:
 1. Full set of Kneeboard pages for export.
 2. Selective export to JPEG/ZIP for single pages, flights and packages.
 3. Save and Loap Presets, independently of CF Files.